ricmua/ros_delay_out_center_task/README.md

 as implemented in the [delay_out_center_task] Python package.
 This package links the behavioral task to the [ROS2 graph], in order to facilitate interaction with other ROS2 packages.
-For example, this might be useful for routing task-related manipulations of the environment to a GUI managed by a remote [ROS2 node] -- such as the GUI provided by the [ros_tkinter_spheres_environment_gui] package.
+For example, this might be useful for connecting the task to a GUI managed by a remote [ROS2 node] -- such as the one provided by the [ros_tkinter_spheres_environment_gui] package.

 This package primarily consists of code and infrastructure for integrating several other distinct Python and ROS2 packages.
 See the